Policies & Procedures

 Sick Child

 It is our policy to encourage and promote good health and hygiene for all the children in our care.
-This includes monitoring the children for signs and symptoms of childhood illnesses such as coughs, colds, chicken pox, diarrhoea, vomiting and temperatures above the norm.
-We request that parents and carers ensure that children are well enough to attend nursery and to participate in their usual day-to-day activities whilst at nursery.
+This includes monitoring the children for signs and symptoms of childhood illnesses such as but not limited to; coughs, colds, chicken pox, diarrhoea, vomiting and temperatures above the norm.
+We request that parents and carers ensure that children are well enough to attend nursery and to participate in the full usual day to day activities whilst at nursery, including garden and adventure walks.
+Whilst our team endeavour to care for the children in the setting to the best of their ability, it is important to note that they are not medical professionals and therefore unable to look after unwell children.

 Special Educational Needs & Disabilities (SEND)